 - 709, 710.
 Special Topics in Biochemical Literature.
 (2) Critical reading and interpretation of the recent literature in biochemistry.
 Emphasis is decided by students and staff.
 Meets weekly.
-Required of second and third year graduate students in the biochemistry and molecular biology program.
-P-BICM 705 and 708. - 711.
+Required of second and third year graduate students in the biochemistry and molecular biology program. - 711.
 Advanced Topics in Protein Structure Determination.
 (2) Emphasizes methods for modern structure determination using X-ray crystallographic methods.
 Students are exposed to practical techniques in growth of protein crystals, collection and processing of X-ray diffraction data, phase determination, model building and refinement.
-Students are also expected to develop an in-depth understanding of the latest instrumentation and programs used in protein structure determination.
-P-BICM 705 and 708. - 714.
+Students are also expected to develop an in-depth understanding of the latest instrumentation and programs used in protein structure determination. - 714.
 Instrumental Techniques.
 (3) Theoretical and technical aspects of instrumentation currently employed in the biological sciences.
 Experience is provided on a variety of instruments including high performance liquid chromatographs; gas chromatographs; gas chromatograph/mass spectrometer; nuclear magnetic resonance spectrometer; electron paramagnetic resonance spectrometer; ultraviolet, visible, and infrared spectrophotometers; spectroflurometers; and cell sorter/cytoflurograph.
 It is highly recommended but not required that the student have a foundation in electronics equivalent to Physiology 791.
 P-Chemistry through physical chemistry and two semesters of physics or POI.
 Offered in odd-numbered years. - 715, 716.
 Special Topics in Biochemistry.
 (1-9) Advanced conference course that considers various areas of current interest or rapid development.
-Topics are developed depending on the interests of students and staff.
-P-BICM 705 or equivalent. - 717, 718.
+Topics are developed depending on the interests of students and staff. - 717, 718.
 Principles and Practice of Teaching Biochemistry.
 (2) Structured participation of students as mentors in existing biochemistry classes.
 Under the supervision of biochemistry faculty, students create laboratory demonstrations, field questions, write and grade exam questions, conduct review sessions and participate in one-on-one instruction. - 719, 720.
 Research.
-The department offers opportunities for investigation in a wide variety of biochemical subjects under the guidance of staff members. - 731.
-Molecular Biology.
-(3) A survey of the fundamentals of molecular biology.
-Included are fundamentals of microbial genetics and discussions of nucleic acid structure and mutagenesis, DNA replication and recombination, transcription and control of gene expression and protein translation (1h).
-The introduction is followed by an advanced treatment of these topics, and discussions of mammalian genetics and immunogenetics with emphasis on current trends in research.
-P or C-BICM 705. - 732.
-Molecular Cell Biology.
-(3) Detailed lectures surveying cellular processes including protein and RNA trafficking, cytoskeletal structure and function, macromolecular turnover, solute transport, signaling pathways, cell stress and death pathways, cell proliferation and transformation, stem cell biology, and tissue engineering.
-Lectures also cover modern techniques for cell imaging and analyses.
-Also listed as MICR 732, MOGN 732, and PATH 732. - 734.
+The department offers opportunities for investigation in a wide variety of biochemical subjects under the guidance of staff members. - 734.
 Human Molecular Genetics.
 (2) Combined lecture/seminar course providing an overview of current theoretical and technical approaches for locating, identifying, and cloning human genes using molecular genetic methods.
 Emphasis is on the search for genes that contribute to simple single-gene disorders and common complex diseases.
-Topics include genetic mapping in humans, construction of physical maps of chromosomes, identification of coding sequences and disease susceptibility genes, and functional analysis of gene products.
-P-BICM/MICR/MOGN 731 or POI.

-740. Drug Discovery, Design, and Development-Molecules to Medicines.
+Topics include genetic mapping in humans, construction of physical maps of chromosomes, identification of coding sequences and disease susceptibility genes, and functional analysis of gene products. - 740.
+Drug Discovery, Design, and Development-Molecules to Medicines.
 (3) Conducted as a combination of lectures, reading assignments, and student-led discussions.
 Examines drug discovery and development pathways from target and lead compound identification through metabolic and toxicology studies, clinical trials, FDA approval, and marketing.
 Regulatory processes, intellectual property, and ethical issues are also considered.
 Taught by WFU faculty from both the Reynolda and Bowman Gray campuses and colleagues in the pharmaceutical and biotechnology industries, students work in teams to present case studies on the discovery, development, and marketing of recently approved pharmaceuticals.
 Also listed as CHM 740.
-P-Organic chemistry and biochemistry.

-745. Drug Discovery VirtuaLaboratory.
-(1) Interactive laboratory course complements Seminars in Drug Discovery, Design, and Development-Molecules to Medicines by providing students with hands-on experience with state-of-the-art software used by the pharmaceutical industry to discover new drugs and refine their target interactions in silico.
-Following an introduction to structure-based drug design principles, students will complete tutorials; guided by WFU faculty from both the Reynolda and Bowman Gray campuses, they will develop and present exercises that examine how structure-based drug design has contributed to recently approved pharmaceuticals.
+P-Organic chemistry and biochemistry. - 745.
+Drug Discovery VirtuaLaboratory.
+(1) Interactive laboratory course complements Seminars in Drug Discovery, Design, and Development-Molecules to Medicines by providing students with handson experience with state-of-the-art software used by the pharmaceutical industry to discover new drugs and refine their target interactions in silico.
+Following an introduction to structure-based drug design principles, students will complete tutorials; guided by WFU faculty from both the Reynolda and Bowman

+Gray campuses, they will develop and present exercises that examine how structure-based drug design has contributed to recently approved pharmaceuticals.
 C-BICM 740.